-- More frequent periodic interest payments into the account, instead of one annual payment.
+- More frequent periodic interest payments—many interest-bearing accounts pay interest more than once per year.
 For example, your bank might pay interest monthly.

-- An increasing account balance that subsequent interest calculations are based on
+- An increasing account balance—any interest payments will alter subsequent interest calculations.

-As you’ll notice, the compound interest calculation is slightly higher than the $5 of interest earned using simple interest.
-5 percent is the interest rate in our example, but the APY is actually 5.12 percent.
-Whenever interest is paid more frequently than annually, the APY is higher than the stated annual interest “rate.”
-But APY tells you exactly how much you’ll earn, without the need for additional calculation.
+As the equation demonstrates, compounding monthly increases your annual returns.
+While the simple interest equation earned $5, the monthly compounding equation earned $5.12.
+Even though the interest rate in both examples is 5%, the APY in the compounding example is 5.12%.
+Whenever banks pay interest more frequently than annually, the APY is higher than the stated annual interest rate.
+The APY tells you exactly how much you’ll earn over a year, without the need for complicated calculations.

 Spreadsheets can automate the process for you and allow you to make quick changes to your inputs.